 Senior Trainer Bob Casey who is pictured with Dr. Paul Lam (on the right) has studied tai chi, primarily the Yang 24 Form, since 1996.
 In the fall of 2008 he discovered Tai Chi for Arthritis (TCA), the form on which Tai Chi for Health (TCH) is based.
 He has led the expansion of this form in Utah.

-Click to view 2017 World Tai Chi & Qigong Day pic.
+Click to view 2019 World Tai Chi & Qigong Day pics including a short video.